How to Keep Your Dog Calm During the 4th of July

 How to help your pet through this fun but noisy holiday

-Unless you’ve been living under a rock (or in a doomsday shelter) you might have noticed that both illegal and “safe and sane” fireworks have been at an all-time high this month.
-And if you have a pet, you know that the loud booms have been especially unsettling for our furry friends.
+Unless you’ve been living under a rock (or in a doomsday shelter) you’ve probably noticed a lot of fireworks going off lately, of both the illegal and “safe and sane” (but still noisy) kind.
+And if you have a pet, you know that the loud booms are especially unsettling for our furry friends.

 To dogs, consistent loud noises and bright, flashing lights can cause a lot of distress, making the 4th of July (and the weeks before and after) one of the biggest times of the year for pet stress.